Updated: 23 July 2021

 The industry needs the UK Government and the Devolved Administrations to work with us to take steps to put travel on a firmer footing for the future.
-The Save Future Travel Coalition brings together many of the leading bodies in travel and tourism, and is calling for the risk-based restart of international travel and support for the travel industry throughout the recovery.
+The Save Future Travel Coalition brings together many of the leading bodies in travel and tourism, and is calling for a comprehensive risk-based restart of international travel and support for the travel industry throughout the recovery.